Serampore Mission Press: History

-Printing in Bengal had started in Hoogly where the press of the bookseller Andrews used Bengali types.
-N. B. Halhed's A Grammar Of the Bengal Language was published from this press in 1778.
-Sir Charles Wilkins had mastered the art of cutting types and he also taught Panchanan Karmakar.
-The printing press was in the immediate charge of Ward, who left detailed accounts of its day-to-day running.
-Between 1800 and 1834, the press printed Bible translations in almost 50 languages, 38 of which were translated at Serampore by Carey and his associates.
-There were altogether 117 printings, of which 25 were in Bengali.
-The press supplied Bibles to almost all significant Baptist missions in the region, from Indonesia in the east to Afghanistan in the west.
-From a memoir of 1813, it may be seen that a Malay Bible in roman characters was in preparation, while a five-volume reprint of the entire Bible in Arabic was being undertaken for the lieutenant-governor of Java.
-The memoir of 1816 claims that a Chinese Pentateuch was in the press and that ‘the new moveable metal type, after many experiments, are a complete success’.
-The 1820 memoir records the printing of the New Testament in Pushtoo, and also the setting up of a paper factory.
+Early presses began as purely functional sites for missionaries and East India Company administrators.
+The earliest Bengali type is found in the bookseller Andrew of Hooghly’s publication A Grammar of the Bengal Language.

+William Carey, A Grammar of the Sungskrit Language, 1806.
+William Ward, printer.
+Reproduced by kind permission of the Syndics of Cambridge University Library.

+Written by English philologist Nathaniel Halhed, the type was set by a local engraver, Panchanan Karmakar, and supervised by Sir Charles Wilkins.
+Published in 1778, the book was largely in English and featured few Bengali excerpts.
+The creation of a Bengali typeset, though limited, set in motion the development of the Serampore Mission Press.

 William Carey arrived in Calcutta on 11 November 1793.
 His early attempts to set up a mission on the soil of British India failed, as the company was hostile towards missionary activity.
 Eventually, Carey was permitted to set up his mission in Danish-controlled Serampore—then known as Fredericksnagar—where he was joined by two other Baptists, William Ward and Joshua Marshman.
-In the meantime, Carey had acquired a wooden hand press, gifted by George Udny, the indigo planter who had supported Carey and his family.
+Carey first bought a second-hand English press for forty pounds, sourced from an advertisement.
+He later had acquired a wooden hand press, gifted by George Udny, the indigo planter who had supported Carey and his family.
 He wanted to print the New Testament in Bengali and therefore purchased ink, paper and Bengali fonts from the type cutting foundry of Panchanan Karmakar in Calcutta.
 Panchanan Karmakar, the goldsmith trained in type making by Wilkins, was ‘borrowed’ by Carey from Colebrooke and then put under virtual house arrest in Serampore.
 With the help of Panchanan and his son-in-law Manohar, a type foundry was set up in March 1800.
 In the first ten years of its life, the foundry produced type in at least thirteen languages.
 The press was set up in Mudnabatty where Carey had settled, but he could not begin the printing because he did not have an expert printer.